pedro00dk/pedro00dk.github.io/_posts/2020-08-29-first-post.md

 ### Resources

-First, resources I used to create my page to check to use Github Pages properly:
+First, resources I used to create my page:
 -   Github Pages documentation: <https://docs.github.com/en/github/working-with-github-pages>
 -   Jekyll documentation: <https://jekyllrb.com/docs/>
 -   Liquid documentation: <https://shopify.github.io/liquid/>

 ### Setting up the repository and website

-After creating a Github Pages repository (which must have the name <username>.github.io), the first thing we have to do is enable page rendering.
+After creating a user page repository (which must have the name `\<username\>.github.io`), the first thing I had to do was to enable Github Pages rendering.
-This is fairly straightforward, we just have to access repository *Settings* menu and to to the *GitHub Pages* section.
+This is fairly straightforward, I just had to access the repository Settings menu and to to the GitHub Pages section.
-There we can choose the repository branch and directory of the sources to be used for creating the website static files.
+There I could choose the repository branch and directory of the sources to be used for creating the website static files.

 Since this specific repository is dedicated to my website, and I was willing to use Github's own features, I just chose the main branch and root directory as source for the website.
-I also chose one of the themes available in the *Theme Chooser* section, this automatically committed a new file called `/_config.yml` and set the `theme` option according to the theme I chose.
+I also chose one of the themes available in the Theme Chooser section, this automatically committed a new file called `/_config.yml` and set the `theme` option according to the theme I chose.
 This is all I had to do to start, at this point I was already able to access the website at <https://pedro00dk.github.io>, and it showed the `README.md` file I had created previously.

 > My idea was to create this website with the minimal amount of configuration possible, so I always tried using default behaviors and avoid setting options.